tmaegel/ntodotxt/README.md

 # todo-txt-nextcloud

-Todo.txt Android app for managing your todo.txt file stored in Nextcloud.
+Todo.txt flutter app for managing your todo.txt file stored in Nextcloud.